OutCast3k/coinbin/README.md

 - Brain wallet support.
 - Compatible with bitcoin-qt
 - An offical .onion address for tor users.
-- Offline qrcode creator and scanning tool
+- Offline qrcode creator and scanning tool.
-- HD (bip32) support
+- HD (bip32) support.
-- Supports altcoins such as litecoin
+- Supports altcoins such as litecoin.
-- Replace by fee (RBF) Support
+- Replace by fee (RBF) Support.
-- Segwit Support
+- Segwit Support.
-- Bech32 address support
+- Bech32 address support.
 - Fee calculator - https://coinb.in/#fees
+- Transaction rebuild support for RBF and double spending.

-Donate to 3K1oFZMks41C7qDYBsr72SYjapLqDuSYuN to see more development!
+Donate to 33tht1bKDgZVxb39MnZsWa8oxHXHvUYE4G to see more development!